ooni/jafar/README.md

 Hijacking DNS traffic is useful, for example, to redirect all DNS UDP traffic from the box to the `dns-proxy` module.

+Note that with `-iptables-drop-keyword`, DNS queries containing such keyword will fail returning `EPERM`.
+For a more realistic approach to dropping specific DNS packets, combine DNS traffic hijacking with `-dns-proxy-ignore`, to "drop" packets at the DNS proxy.

 ### dns-proxy (aka resolver)

 [![GoDoc](https://godoc.org/github.com/ooni/jafar/resolver?status.svg)](